mftenergy/Gitting-comfortable/slidedeck/slides.md

 ---

-# Git: Pull Request - introduction
+# Git: Pull-Request - introduction

+A git `Pull-Request` is a server side operation of facilitating a merge between two branches.
+A `Pull-Request` differs a lot servers between, but generally they all contain functionality like;

+* Viewing diff view of changes `from` branch `to` branch
+* `Assignee` and `Reviewer`
+* Comment threads
+* Approvals, rejections and suggestions
+* Merge with support for different strategies

 ---

-# Git: Pull Request - video
+# Git: Pull-Request - video

 404 not found

 ---

-# Git: Pull Request
+# Git: Pull-Request

-lala some course material on git Pull Request
+lala some course material on git Pull-Request

 ---

-# Git: Pull Request - recap
+# Git: Pull-Request - recap

 recap